-Human translation is the best choice for highly creative content like slogans, taglines and other persuasive marketing copy.
+For highly creative marketing content like slogans, taglines and other persuasive marketing copy, human translation is the best choice.

-Hybrid translation may be a good option when understanding the content is key, and depending on volume and language combinations, could work well for FAQs, product descriptions, customer support content and technical documentation.
-With hybrid translations, the first translation pass is provided by a trained machine translation engine with a post-editing step provided by an experienced translator to ensure accuracy.
+Machine translation with human post-editing may be a good option when simply understanding the content is key.
+Depending on volume and language combinations, machine translation can work well for FAQs, product descriptions, customer support content and technical documentation.
+Here, the first translation pass is provided by a trained machine translation engine with a post-editing step provided by an experienced translator to ensure accuracy.
 This option is typically more cost effective with faster turnaround times.

 Now that you’ve translated your eCommerce site, customers need to find you, and one of the best ways to do so is to rank high in international SEO.
 As part of a global SEM campaign, it’s worth taking the time to find keywords in your target countries (don’t just translate what works for you already), and use the search engines local customers prefer.

 There’s more to localization than creating multilingual content.
 You must be aware of local laws and regulations, including liability, privacy and return policies, which vary significantly from country to country.
 One example is the European Union’s GDPR, which is a set of guidelines that allows citizens to have greater control over their personal data.
 Failure to comply with GDPR can result in a hefty fine.
 It’s wise to get help from in-country legal experts to ensure your content and processes are compliant.